squins/ooverkommelig/examples/src/main/kotlin/org/ooverkommelig/examples/ooverkommelig/cycles/README.md

 See the three object definitions in `TypeSgd` to see how they are wired in a cycle.

-The type of each least one object definition in a cycle must be declared, because the type inference of Kotlin cannot determine types when cycles without type declarations exist.
+The type of at least one object definition in a cycle must be declared, because the type inference of Kotlin cannot determine types when cycles without type declarations exist.
 See the definition of `mainMenu` in `TypesSgd`.